AI innovation everywhere

 - Ultra-low latency allows real-time decisions without cloud access.

-- Energy efficiency is used to support inference at the mW to W range, often on rechargeable batteries.
+- Energy efficiency is used to support inference at the milliwatt (mW) to Watt range, often on rechargeable batteries.

 - Form factors and cost trade-offs are associated with endpoint devices.